xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 ### Unpack

-To install GNU Arm Embedded GCC, unpack the archive and copy it to `/${HOME}/opt/xPacks/arm-none-eabi-gcc/xpack-arm-none-eabi-gcc-<version>`:
+To manually install the xPack GNU Arm Embedded GCC, unpack the archive and copy it to `~/opt/xPacks/arm-none-eabi-gcc/xpack-arm-none-eabi-gcc-<version>`:

 ```console
 $ mkdir -p ~/opt/xPacks/arm-none-eabi-gcc